AdobeDocs/experience-manager-65.en/help/communities/deploy-communities.md

 #### Repository Replication {#repository-replication}

 Having the key material stored in the repository, as was the case for AEM 6.2 and earlier, can be preserved.
-Specify the following system property on the first startup of each AEM instance (which creates the initial repository) :
+Specify the system property `-Dcom.adobe.granite.crypto.file.disable=true` on the first startup of each AEM instance (which creates the initial repository).

-* `-Dcom.adobe.granite.crypto.file.disable=true`

 >[!NOTE]
 >
->It is important to verify that the [replication agent on Author](#replication-agents-on-author) is correctly configured.
+>Verify that the [replication agent on Author](#replication-agents-on-author) is correctly configured.

 With the key material stored in the repository, the manner for replicating the crypto key from author to other instances is as follows: